naofireblade/homebridge-weather-plus/README.md

 The **key** parameter is the API key that you get by registering for the Dark Sky service.

-The **locationGeo** parameter must be a list with the latitude longitude for your location (dont forget the square brackets).
+The **locationGeo** parameter must be a list with the latitude longitude for your location (don't forget the square brackets).
 You can use this page to find your coordinates: http://www.mapcoordinates.net/en.

 ```json
 "platforms": [